CAFxX/WorkerProxy/README.md

 ### Reverse RPC

-Give the ability to call functions in the main javascript code from worker code.
+Call functions in the main javascript code from worker code

 *workerCode.js*